tytydraco/yessleep/out/I_bought_a_secondhand_game_now_I_cannot_unplug_it__I_dont_WANT_to_unplug_it.md

 I loved going to ReStart: it was one of those local places that have slowly started disappearing.
 Narrow slightly cluttered shop, on the kind of street that still has a diner, a locksmith, and a place that fixes shoes.
 May be an old phone maintenance shop.
 ReStart sold secondhand games, retro consoles, weird gaming/tech peripherals, old handhelds.
-The owners, Phillip and his dad Ray, knew everything about everything, and they never made me feel for asking.
+The owners, Phillip and his dad Ray, knew everything about everything, and they never made me feel bad for asking.

 A little more than a year ago, right before I was supposed to leave for college, I went in one afternoon to browse.
 I was flipping through a bin of PS2 games when Phillip called me over from behind the counter: